simdjson/simdjson/doc/ondemand_design.md

 converted, thus saving space and time.
 In our example, the `"name"`, `"followers_count"`, and `"friends_count"` keys and matching values are skipped.

-Further, the On Demand API does not parse a value *at all* until you try to convert it (e.g., to `double`, `int`, `string`, or `bool`).
+Further, the On-Demand API does not parse a value *at all* until you try to convert it (e.g., to `double`, `int`, `string`, or `bool`).
 In our example, when accessing the key-value pair `"retweet_count": 82`, the parser may not convert the pair of characters `82` to the binary integer 82.
 Because the programmer specifies the data type, we avoid branch mispredictions related to data type determination and improve the performance.

-We expect users of an On Demand API to work in terms of a JSON dialect, which is a set of expectations and specifications that come in addition to the [JSON specification](https://www.rfc-editor.org/rfc/rfc8259.txt).
+We expect users of an On-Demand API to work in terms of a JSON dialect, which is a set of expectations and specifications that come in addition to the [JSON specification](https://www.rfc-editor.org/rfc/rfc8259.txt).
-The On Demand approach is designed around several principles:
+The On-Demand approach is designed around several principles:

 * **Streaming (\*):** It avoids preparsing values, keeping the memory usage and the latency down.
 * **Forward-Only:** To prevent reiteration of the same values and to keep the number of variables down (literally), only a single index is maintained and everything uses it (even if you have nested for loops).
 This means when you are going through an array of arrays, for example, that the inner array loop will advance the index to the next comma, and the array can just pick it up and look at it.
 * **Natural Iteration:** A JSON array or object can be iterated with a normal C++ for loop.
 Nested arrays and objects are supported by nested for loops.
 * **Use-Specific Parsing:** Parsing is always specific to the type required by the programmer.
 For example, if the programmer asks for an unsigned integer, we just start parsing digits.
 If there were no digits, we toss an error.
 There are even different parsers for `double`, `uint64_t` and `int64_t` values.
 This use-specific parsing avoids the branchiness of a generic "type switch," and makes the code more inlineable and compact.
-* **Validate What You Use:** On Demand deliberately validates the values you use and the structure leading to it, but nothing else.
+* **Validate What You Use:** On-Demand deliberately validates the values you use and the structure leading to it, but nothing else.
 The goal is a guarantee that the value you asked for is the correct one and is not malformed: there must be no confusion over whether you got the right value.

-To understand why On Demand is different, it is helpful to review the major approaches to parsing and parser APIs in use today.
+To understand why On-Demand is different, it is helpful to review the major approaches to parsing and parser APIs in use today.

 ### DOM Parsers